 Prokaryotic translation contains mRNAs that are present in the cytoplasm, whereas eukaryotic mRNAs are present in the nucleus of an organism.

-The prokaryotic translation involves three steps, namely the initiation, elongation, and termination.
+The prokaryotic translation involves three steps, namely initiation, elongation, and termination.
 It is the process of protein synthesis by the information provided by mRNA.

 The protein synthesis involves the enzyme aminoacyl transfer RNA synthase.